 When ordering colored components, specify the model name, color, and code mentioned on the color label.
-The color label is attached to the rear fender under the rear seat.
-5 P. 62
+The color label is attached to the frame under the seat ▶ P. 64

 Installing non-Honda parts may make your motorcycle unsafe and cause a crash in which you can be seriously hurt or killed.